About Leila Zwelling

 LCSW, PMH-C

-As a licensed psychotherapist, clinical social worker, and certified perinatal mental health therapist with more than 20 years of clinical experience, my practice focuses on supporting women’s mental health during the reproductive years and beyond, including navigating fertility struggles and loss, single and childless not by choice, LGBTQ+ family-building, and pregnancy and postpartum after loss.
-I also support women across the lifespan managing depression, anxiety, trauma, life transitions, health issues, and relationship challenges.
+As a licensed psychotherapist, clinical social worker, and certified perinatal mental health therapist with more than 20 years of experience, my practice focuses on women’s mental health during the reproductive years and beyond.

 Licensure, Certification & Awards